benbalter/benbalter.github.com/_posts/2014-10-07-expose-process-through-urls.md

 ### Where things go wrong

-If the fabric of the internet is so necessarily sewn with URLs, why then, do websites, especially government websites, so often violate this sacred cyber-norm?
+If the fabric of the internet is so necessarily sewn with URLs, why then, do sites, especially government sites, so often violate this sacred cyber-norm?

 #### URLs don't require additional instructions